glintcms/glintcms/README.md

 - it also is involved in what should be loaded (rendered) on the server and what in the browser.

+# next steps

+- Try out the starter project [glintcms-starter-intesso](https://github.com/glintcms/glintcms-starter-intesso). (it should only take a couple of minutes to get going).
+- Have a look at the [API Documentation](API.md)
+- As well as the [Extend Documentation](EXTEND.md)
+- Have a look at the code of the modules, shout out if you need help.

 # stay tuned

-for more detailed api documentation, and for usage scenarios.
+... for more detailed usage scenarios.

-In the mean time, please have a look at the code, shout out if you need help.

-Try out the starter project [glintcms-starter-intesso](https://github.com/glintcms/glintcms-starter-intesso). (it should only take a couple of minutes to get going).

 # author